Skip to main content

 Microsoft Elite Series 2

 If you want the best of the best, look no further than the Microsoft Elite Series 2.
 It’s widely regarded as the go-to controller for any serious PC gamer.
-You may wonder why you’d spend close to $200 on a gaming controller, but those who use it swear by it religiously.

 In terms of features, it has a ton of customization options – you can tweak the buttons, joysticks, and paddles to your liking.
 It also boasts a 40-hour battery life via a rechargeable battery.
-You can even connect the Elite Series 2 to your iPhone or iPad, if you also love mobile gaming.
+You can even connect the Elite Series 2 to your iPhone or iPad if you also love mobile gaming.
 The price tag is definitely a bit of a shock – you could buy three regular Xbox controllers for the same price – but we’ve yet to hear of a single person who regretted buying the Elite Series 2.

 Turtle Beach Recon